okram2k/starter-restaurant-reservation/README.md

 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.

+An optimized front-end is already built and available in front-end/RRBuild

 If you have trouble getting the server to run, reach out for assistance.

 ## Version 2.0